antistoopmode/antistoopmode.github.io/docs/guides/defenses_for_beginners.md

 - [Resistance]
 - [Elemental Damage Reduction] / [Damage Reduction]

+Step 3: Life Pool
+- [Life]

+Step 4: Recovery
+- Life on Kill
+- [Life stolen per Hit] (only applies to Physical Attacks)

 Capping your Resistances should be your highest priority.
-Physical Damage Reduction should be next on your list.
+Physical Damage Reduction should be next on your list, although it's hard to come by.
 Defense is nice, but way too unpredictable.

 [Defense]: ../mechanics/stats.html#defense
 [Physical Damage Reduction]: ../mechanics/stats.html#physical-damage-reduction